Dogue de Bordeaux: Breeding

-In 1863, the first canine exhibition was held at the "Jardin d'Acclimatation" in Paris, France.
-The winner of Dogue de Bordeaux was a female named Magentas.
+In 1863, the first canine exhibition was held at the "Jardin d'Acclimatation" (at the time known as the "Jardin Zoologique d'Acclimatation" in the Bois de Boulogne public park) in Paris, France.
+The winner of the Dogue de Bordeaux class was a female named Magenta.

 During the 1960s, a group of breeders of the Dogue de Bordeaux in France, headed by Raymond Triquet, worked on the rebuilding of the foundation of the breed.
-In 1970, a new standard was written for the breed, with the most recent update in 1995.
-This standard is the basis of the standard written for the AKC in 2005.
+In 1971, a new standard was written for the breed, with the most recent update in 1993.
+This standard is the basis of the standard written for the American Kennel Club in 2005.

 Although the Dogue de Bordeaux first arrived in the USA in the 1890s for the show ring, the first documented Dogue de Bordeaux of modern times appeared in 1959 by the name of Fidelle de Fenelon.
 Between 1969 and 1980, imported Dogues de Bordeaux in the US were scarce, limited to a few breeders who worked closely with the French Dogue de Bordeaux Club, the SADB.
 The breed was first "officially" introduced to American purebred enthusiasts in an article written in 1982 by the American anthropologist Dr. Carl Semencic for Dog World magazine.
 When Semencic's first article on the breed was published, there were no Dogues de Bordeaux in the United States.
 There were 600 examples left in the world, mostly in France, the Netherlands and East Berlin, and the breed's numbers were on the decline.
-Much later, in 1989, the typical American family saw the Dogue de Bordeaux for the first time on the big screen in Touchstone's movie Turner & Hooch about a policeman and his canine partner.
+Later, in 1989, knowledge of the Dogue de Bordeaux grew due to Touchstone's movie Turner & Hooch about a policeman and his canine partner.

-Since then, the Dogue de Bordeaux has taken hold in the United States and can be found in greatly increasing numbers across the country.
+Since then, the Dogue de Bordeaux has grown in popularity in the United States and can be found in greatly increasing numbers across the country.
 The Dogue de Bordeaux has been supported by multiple breed clubs throughout the years, and has finally found its way to full American Kennel Club recognition through the assistance of the Dogue de Bordeaux Society of America.
 Since 1997, the society has helped bring the breed to the point in which full AKC recognition could be achieved.